-- 1) A claim of minimum conformance. - 2) Zero or more claims of conformance to incremental parts. - 3) Zero or more claims of conformance to packages. - 4) Zero or more claims of conformance to optional features.
+- 1) A claim of minimum conformance. - 2) Zero or more claims of conformance to incremental parts. - 3) Zero or more claims of conformance to optional features.

-NOTE 20 - Each part of ISO/IEC 9075 specifies what shall be stated by claims of conformance to that part, in addition to the requirements of this clause.
+NOTE 26 - Each part of ISO/IEC 9075 specifies what shall be stated by claims of conformance to that part, in addition to the requirements of this clause.